nicklockwood/FXImageView/README.md

 The softness of the image shadow.
 Defaults to zero, which creates a hard shadow.

+    @property (nonatomic, strong) UIImage *image;

+This property is inherited from UIImageView, but the behaviour is different.
+Setting this property does not set the image directly but instead applies the specified effects and then displays the processed image.
+If the `asynchronous` property is set, this processing happens in a background thread, so the image will not appear immediately.
+Accessing the image property getter will return the original, unprocessed image.

     @property (nonatomic, strong) UIImage *processedImage;

 The resultant image after applying reflection and shadow effects.
 It can sometimes be useful to set and get this directly, for example you may wish to set a placeholder image whilst the image is being processed, or retrieve and store the processed image so it can be cached for re-use later without needing to be re-generated from the original image (note that FXImageView already includes in-memory caching of processed images).

+    @property (nonatomic, copy) UIImage *(^customEffectsBlock)(UIImage *image);

+If you want to apply a custom effect to your image, you can do your custom drawing using the `customEffectsBlock` property.
+The block is passed the correctly cropped and scaled image, and you code should return a new version with your custom effects applied.
+Your custom drawing block is applied prior to any other effects (apart from cropping and scaling).
+FXImageView's caching mechanism doesn't know about your custom effects, so if your app uses multiple effects blocks, or your block relies on any external data, you should update the `customEffectsIdentifier` property so that the FXImageView cache can handle it correctly.
+Note that you should ensure that your block code is thread-safe if used in asynchronous mode.

+    @property (nonatomic, copy) NSDictionary *customEffectsIdentifier;

+If you are using the `customEffectsBlock` property, FXImageView's caching mechanism doesn't know about your custom effects, so if your block relies on any external data you should update the `customEffectsIdentifier` property so that the FXImageView cache can handle it correctly.
+The customEffectsIdentifier is just a string used to generate a cache key, so it doesn't matter what you put in it as long as it uniquely distinguishes the effects you are applying to this image from any other.